jshawl/peanut-butter-and-jelly/12-project-4/deployment_digital_ocean/readme.md

 A fast web server with low memory usage.
 * Key feature is that it can also act as a **reverse proxy server**.
 More on that later.
 * We can install nginx like so...
+* mention that apache is a popular alternative

 `$ sudo apt-get install nginx`